 How to roast makhana

-Heat it in the medium-low flame until jaggery starts to melt and it bubble's up nicely.
+Heat it in the medium-low flame until jaggery melts and bubbles up nicely.

-Remove the pan from the stove once done.
-Cool it down, and store gur makhana's in an airtight container.
+Once it's done, remove the pan from the stove, cool it down, and store the gur makhana in an airtight container.

 Variations